PleioneAlpha/arduino-infinity-mirror/README.md

 ## License

 This project uses the Creative Commons Attribution-ShareAlike 4.0 International Public License.
-For more information see the [license](LICENSE.md) file.
+For more information see the [license](LICENSE.md) file or [a simplified version of the license](https://creativecommons.org/licenses/by-sa/4.0/).

 ## Credits